astrocket/rails-template/README.md

 $ ./start.sh
 ```

-## Prepare Nginx-Proxy & SSL auto generator
+## create application images

-Clone your repository to host machine and build docker-compose.
+Clone your repository to host machine and build images through docker-compose.

-or you can use separate Image hosting service like [docker hub](https://hub.docker.com/)
+or you can use independent Image hosting service like [docker hub](https://hub.docker.com/) and refer them in `docker-compose.yml`

 ```bash
 $ git clone http://github.com/username/your_own_rails_repository